kermodegroup/ML-MIX/case_studies/He_diffusion_in_W/README.md

 # Case Study: He Diffusion in W

-## ⚠️ Important Notice
+## ⚠️ Important Notice ⚠️
 The version of this case study on GitHub is **incomplete**.
 It is missing required potentials, result data, and plots.
 You can download the **full study** from Zenodo at:

 [Zenodo DOI Link]

 ## Overview
-This study compares the diffusion coefficient measured from an simulation using only an expensive W-He ACE potential and the value measured from an ML/ML simulation where a pure W uf3 potential is used for most of the W atoms and the ACE potential is confined only to a small region near the He as it diffuses through the structure.
+This study compares two things:
+-  The diffusion coefficient of He in bulk W measured in a simulation which uses only an expensive W-He ACE potential
+-  The same diffusion coefficient measured in an ML/ML simulation where a pure W uf3 potential is used for most of the W atoms and the ACE potential is confined only to a small region near the He.

 This case study follows the **matscipy format**:
 - **Scripts for running case studies and analysis** are located in `scripts/`.